OpenOrg-gg/ethsecurity/index.md

 - But, the **profit** must not be derived from the efforts of others.
 <br />

 In "*United Housing Foundation v.
-Forman*"[^12] the courts expressly noted that the core of this is based "*on a reasonable expectation of profits to be derived from the entrepreneurial or mangerial efforts of others*."
+Forman*"[^12] the courts expressly noted that the core of this is based "*on a reasonable expectation of profits to be derived from the entrepreneurial or managerial efforts of others*."

 This requires that we must not only expect profit, but the profit we expect must be from the efforts of others and not be from our own efforts or goods.

 In "*US v.
-Holtzclaw*"[^13] a church bought into a program to resell gold certificates from the "Sell America" program, the courts found that a multi-level marketing program was not a security for the aggreved party, as they only earned from sales resulting from their own efforts.
+Holtzclaw*"[^13] a church bought into a program to resell gold certificates from the "Sell America" program, the courts found that a multi-level marketing program was not a security for the aggrieved party, as they only earned from sales resulting from their own efforts.

 While the "*efforts of others*" were absolutely needed in order for their to be profit (Sell America had to acquire gold, issue certificates, create a system to sell and register those and redeem them) the profit expected did not stem from those efforts and **required** the efforts of the investor party to be selling.